Lloyd Center: 1988–2021: Renovations, decline and foreclosure

+By 1987, the mall was aging, and enclosed malls were becoming the norm across the United States.
+The mall, and specifically its huge, predominantly empty parking garages, became magnets for criminal activity.
+In 1989, the Lloyd Center district reported more than 700 car prowls, about two per day.
+Between 1988 and 1991, the mall gradually underwent a $200 million mall-wide renovation, which added a glass roof, which fully enclosed the mall, and a food court.
+The remodeled shopping hub was reopened to the public in August 1991.
+That same year, the Oregon Symphony performed at the mall.

 Glimcher Realty Trust bought the center in 1998 for $167 million.
 JCPenney closed in June 1998 and was replaced by Sears in November 1999.
 The Newberry's store, the last in Oregon, closed in 2001, when the entire chain went out of business.
 Macy's replaced Meier & Frank in 2006.